statmike/SAS-Mini-Projects/Disproportionality Measures/ReadMe.md

 ---
 ---
 ---

+New outline:
+ synopsis
+ getting started
+ background
+ macros
+  create 2x2
+  disproportionality
+  ebgm
+ Examples
+ Future Development ideas
+  graphics and tables for review

+ToDo
+ adjust model in EBGM macro to achieve better mixing in the simulated data examples

+ ---

 ## Synopsis
 The code in this project is used to calculate disproportionality measures on data such as spontaneously reported adverse events.